ravimad/Orb2015/artifact.md

 #### Minor Variances from Figure 9 Results

 Most of the constants in the bounds inferred by the tool will be identical to those presented in Figure 9 (for the key functions described above).
 Even though the tool tries its best effort to enforce determinism, minor variances across different runs of the program (although rare) is possible, especially for highly nonlinear bounds.
 This is because of the incompleteness of the minimization problem in the presence of nonlinearity and recursive functions, and the non-determinism in SMT solvers.
-We observed a deviance greater than +/- 1 (on an inferred constant) on two benchmarks: _PackratParsing_ and _Deque_ for  the `steps` resource.
-In both cases the tool computed a more precise bound than in Figure 9.
+We observed a deviance greater than +/- 1 on an inferred constant on two benchmarks: _PackratParsing_ and _Deque_ for  the `steps` resource.
+In both cases the tool computed a more precise bound than the one presented in Figure 9.

-## Measuring the accuracy of the inferred bounds - reproducing the results of Figure 10
+## Measuring the accuracy of the inferred bounds - Reproducing the results of Figure 10

+To run the experiments whose results are shown in Figure 10, the benchmarks need to be instrumented to track the resources, and have to run with inputs that execise the worst-case behavior.
+Our tool can be used to output instrumented programs using the `--instrument` option.
+However, the instrumented benchmarks need to be linked to the Leon library, and have to be provided with a main function.
+All such instrumented benchmarks with an executable `main` function can found in the folder: `~/leon/RuntimeEvaluation/src/main/scala/steps` (similar for `alloc`).
+The `main` function run the benchmark on many inputs, compute the dynamic resource usage, and compares it against the statically inferred bounds as described in the section 5 of the paper.
+Below we elucidate the procedure for running the benchamrks and computing the averages described in Figure 10.